daveho/EasySandbox/README.md

 EasySandbox is distributed under the [MIT license](http://opensource.org/licenses/MIT).

+If you have questions about EasySandbox, [send me an email](mailto:david.hovemeyer@gmail.com).
+If you have improvements that you would like to share, send me a pull request on GitHub.

 # Using EasySandbox

 Run the `make` command to build the EasySandbox shared library.